jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 Q_{t+1}(s, a) \gets R(s, a) + \gamma \sum_{s'} T(s' | s, a) \max_{a'} Q_t(s', a')
 $$

 for all states and actions, we have that $Q_t \rightarrow Q^\*$ as $t \rightarrow \infty$.
-This algorithm is know as value iteration.
+This algorithm is know as value iteration (VI).
 In this post, I won't show why VI has that property, but let's simply accept this awesome property as true for the time being.

-Of course, even if you accept that property as true, it still doesn't answer our question.
-We wanted to know about Q-learning, not value iteraiton.
+"I asked about Q-learning, not value iteration!"
+I hear you yelling.
+I know, I know.
 However, Q-learning is a lot like value iteration, except Q-learning is meant to solve _reinforcement learning_ problems.

 In RL, the agent doesn't know the function $R(s, a)$ nor $T(s' | s, a)$, much like how in our bandit example we didn't know the probability distributions of payouts of the bandits $p$.
 But the agent can interact with the environment and obsereve the outcomes.